Skip to main content

 If your WPI (Part 1) was 5 and your SSS (Part 2) was 8, you would NOT meet the fibromyalgia diagnostic criteria.

-The sum of your WPI and SSS is known as your fibromyalgia severity score or FS score.
-Your doctor might assess your FS score over time to determine if your treatment is working.
-In fact, you may wish to do the same.
+Use your knowledge about the diagnostic criteria to advance your care.
+For example, the sum of your WPI and SSS is known as your fibromyalgia severity score or FS score.
+Both you and your doctor might assess your FS score over time to determine if your treatment is working.

 If you meet the criteria, bring it to your doctor’s attention.
-Maybe he or she will work with you or refer you to other health care providers who can help ease your symptoms.
+Maybe he or she will work with you or refer you to a healthcare provider who can help ease your symptoms.
 NEVER assume that fulfilling these criteria means that you only have fibromyalgia; you could have other medical conditions that require treatment.
 If you need assistance with finding a skilled physician, see our section on Finding Support and Help.

 The above survey-type criteria have drawbacks that differ from the tender point diagnosis.
 A physical exam is not required, so your MTPs will likely be overlooked.
-Ideally, you will want a referral to a physical therapist or other hands-on provider who is adept at relieving MTPs.
-In addition, please check out our Muscle Pain Relief section to learn self-help techniques for easing the discomfort caused by MTPs.
+But you can rectify this situation by asking your doctor for a referral to a skilled provider who is adept at relieving MTPs.
+Usually this will be a physical therapist or other hands-on provider in your area.
+Although the survey-driven diagnosis skips the physical assessment of tender points, the diagram of areas that hurt helps locate regions with MTPs.
+In addition, check out our Muscle Pain Relief section to learn self-help techniques for easing the discomfort caused by MTPs.

-When over 10,000 fibromyalgia patients filled out the survey-driven criteria, they commented on two other problems with this diagnostic method:
+When over 10,000 fibromyalgia patients filled out the survey-driven criteria, they commented on two problems with the current diagnostic method:

 • Many people with a prior diagnosis of fibromyalgia did not meet the new criteria (their symptoms were not gone but were effectively treated).

-• The criteria do not say how severe the pain in each area has to be to endorse it … so if the pain is present in an area, you should checkmark it.
+• The criteria do not say how severe the pain in each area must be to endorse it … so if the pain is present in an area, you should checkmark it.